laurenguido/IncrementalDerisFlowVolumeAnalyzer/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+I would like to acknowlege the help and guidance of Francis Rengers and Paul Santi during the development of this tool.
+Gratitude is also expressed for Corey Scheip and his creativity and innovation, first investigating the measurement of incremental volumes in this manner [@coreyrepo].

 # References